 upper photos taken in 2014 in Belfast Botanic Gardens, lower photos (copyright) from Flora Hibernica by Pilcher and Hall, Collins Press 2001.

-Photos taken in Belfast Botanic Gardens in 2009.
 Copyright: Friends of Belfast Botanic Gardens.

 Click here to view the rest of the tree archive